HazyResearch/deepdive/README.md

 ### 1. Data Ingestion

 The DeepDive pipeline loads data into a the data store.
-In this section you will define the data sources that are needed for your application.
+In this section you will define the data sources your application needs.

 ```
 # A "links" relation backed by a TSV file